hanhuang-tech/dotnet_console/README.md

 - Calculates minimum and maximum temperature differences between each of the days of weather
 - Prints the day and variations in temp. between MxT and MnT
 - Error handling: User prompt on invalid inputs

-**To use**
-Git clone this project to your folder
-Open Visual Studio IDE run TempDiff.sln

 ## ConvertNum
 Command-line application that can run on .NET